banthony42/rusted_adventures/assets/README.md

 ##### Prerequisite

+- Download `Tags-To-Sheets.lua` from [AdamYounis](https://github.com/adamyounis/Aseprite-Tools/tree/main)
 - Open Aseprite and click on: `File > Scipts > Open Scripts Folder`
-- Copy the `Tags-To-Sheets` script here.
+- Copy the `Tags-To-Sheets` script in the open folder.
 - You can make Aseprite detect your script without restart:
   `File > Scipts > Rescan Scripts Folder`